ShaiMagal/ShaiMagal/README.md

 ## Hi there 👋
 I am a PrestaShop expert and an official member of PrestaShop committers team.
+I have been working with PrestaShop for over 10 years.

 <!--
 **ShaiMagal/ShaiMagal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.